 The Greek script is used to write the Greek language, which is the official language of Greece and Cyprus.
 It is also used by Greeks who live in other countries.
 Significant Greek population can be found in the European Union Member-States, the United States of America, Australia, Canada, Albania, Turkey, Egypt, South Africa, Russia and other Member-States of the former Soviet Union etc.

 Historically, the Greek script was used for some other dialects/forms/variants/languages (e.g. most recently, Karamanli Turkish, Albanian dialects in Greece (Arvanitika), Ladino/Sephardic, a Spanish-Jewish dialect used in Greece, etc. ), however today that use has become obsolete.
+Nowadays, the only “non-Greek” language that actually uses Greek characters is the Pomak language.

+The Pomak Language

+The Pomak language (Greek: πομακική γλώσσα, pomakiki glossa or πομακικά, pomakika, Bulgarian: помашки език, pomaški ezik, Turkish: Pomakça) is a term used in Greece and Turkey to refer to some of the Rup dialects of the Bulgarian language spoken by the Pomaks in Western Thrace in Greece and Eastern Thrace in Turkey.
+These dialects are native also in Bulgaria and are classified as part of the Smolyan subdialect.

+The Pomak language is a living language, used mainly in oral communication and is spoken by about 30,000 people in Greece today.
+Currently, in the formation of the literary standard, the Pomaks attempt to create script based on the Greek, Cyrillic or Latin characters.

+The most important attempt towards the representation of the Pomak language with the use of Greek characters of the monotonic system has been taken place with the publication of the “Pomak-Greek Dictionary” in 1996.
+As stated in its introduction, the intention was to achieve the greatest possible correspondence between the Greek and the Pomak alphabet in the way of pronouncing the sounds.

 The Greek Language – Useful key points